etiennedi/vibe-col/column_format_spec.md

 1. Process blocks in parallel using multiple threads/cores
 2. Use asynchronous I/O to overlap computation with disk reads
 3. Prioritize blocks that are most likely to contribute significantly to the result

+## 8. Encoding Details

+### 8.1 Variable-Length Integer (VarInt) Encoding

+The VarInt encoding uses a variable number of bytes to represent integers, which is more space-efficient for smaller values:

+- Numbers between 0-127 are encoded in a single byte
+- Larger numbers use multiple bytes with 7 bits per byte for the value
+- The most significant bit (MSB) of each byte is used as a continuation flag (1 = more bytes follow, 0 = final byte)

+This encoding is particularly efficient when:
+- Most values are small (fitting in 1-2 bytes)
+- Values have high variance, making delta encoding less effective
+- The data is sparse

+### 8.2 Signed VarInt Encoding

+For signed integers (int64 values), we use a ZigZag encoding to map signed values to unsigned values before applying VarInt encoding:

+- ZigZag encoding maps small negative and positive numbers to small unsigned numbers
+- The mapping follows: (value << 1) ^ (value >> 63)
+  - 0 → 0
+  - -1 → 1
+  - 1 → 2
+  - -2 → 3
+  - ...and so on

+This approach ensures that small values (both positive and negative) use fewer bytes.

+### 8.3 Delta Encoding

+Delta encoding stores the differences between consecutive values instead of the values themselves:
+- The first value is stored as-is
+- For each subsequent value, we store the difference from the previous value
+- This is particularly effective when values increase by small, consistent amounts

+When combined with VarInt encoding (EncodingVarIntBoth, etc.), the delta values are encoded using variable-length encoding for maximum space efficiency.